Raj Modi

 Originally from Gujarat, India, he graduated from South Gujarat University and briefly worked for an electricity board.
-In 1981, he married Parul Kothari, who was also originally from India but living in Zimbabwe since October 1975.
-A few months later, the newlywed couple who got married in India, went to Zimbabwe for what was supposed to be a temporary visit, but ended up staying after Parul's father died.
-Modi found work at a department store and eventually opened a tuck shop.
+Modi found work at a department store in Zimbabwe and eventually opened a tuck shop.
 In 1999, he opened his first supermarket, eventually owning as many as twelve before selling them in 2013.
 He currently runs a liquor wholesale business, several manufacturing facilities, and other businesses.

 Modi joined ZANU–PF in the early 2000s, and went on to hold leadership roles at the district, ward, and provincial level.
 He was seen as an ally of Emmerson Mnangagwa amid the factional infighting within the party leading up to the 2017 Zimbabwean coup d'état.
 His election to parliament in 2018 made him the only successful ZANU–PF candidate in Bulawayo, traditionally an opposition Movement for Democratic Change stronghold.
 After the election, he was named to President Mnangagwa's cabinet as deputy industry and commerce minister.
-He is the first Indian MP in Zimbabwe and the only Indian government minister in Africa outside South Africa.
+His appointment made him the first person of Indian origin MP in Zimbabwe and the only person of Indian origin government minister in Africa outside South Africa.
+Modi was defeated as a Member of Parliament by Nicola Watson of the Citizens Coalition for Change at the 2023 general election and was not reappointed to cabinet.
+After Watson was recalled from the National Assembly, he stood in the subsequent by-election in December 2023 and won back the seat.

 Early life and education

 Rajeshkumar Indukant Modi was born on 4 February 1959 in Rajpipla, Gujarat, in western India.
-He came from a middle-class family that sometimes struggled financially.
+He came from a middle-class Gujarati family that sometimes struggled financially.
 He attended M. R. Vidyalay Primary School, followed by A. V. Patel High School in Ahmedabad.
 During his school years, he played basketball and field hockey.
 He went on to study at South Gujarat University, graduating with a Bachelor of Arts in economics in 1981.
 In 1979, while still a university student, he started working as a cashier for the Gujarat Electricity Board, a job he held for two years.